olivierfriard/test/PITCHME.md

 There are a huge number of programming languages.

-We choosed to introduce Python because it is clear and have a readable syntax.
+We choosed to introduce Python because it has a clear and readable syntax.

+Python is versatile.
+It is used as cripting language in SPSS, ARCgis, Blender ...